Neighborhood Entrepreneurship Lab

 Lab Supporter

 The entire team holds each other accountable for the success of the business throughout the Lab and beyond.
-Learn more about the roles within the Lab here.

 Neighborhood Entrepreneurship Lab Goals

-By the end of each nine-month Lab:
+By the end of each Lab:

 Two years after the Lab concludes: